xiangx7805/Learning-Notes/LDA & Topic Model.md

 :question: How are we going to decide whether this occurrence of W belongs to topic *Z*?

 We can’t know for sure.
 But one way to guess is to consider two questions.
 A)   How often does word *W* appear in topic *Z* elsewhere?
-If *W* often occurs in discussions of *Z*, then this instance of *W* might belong to *Z* as well. :grey_exclamation: But a word can be common in more than one topic. :point_right: So next we consider
+If *W* often occurs in discussions of *Z*, then this instance of *W* might belong to *Z* as well. :exclamation: But a word can be common in more than one topic. :point_right: So next we consider
 B)   How common is topic *Z* in the rest of this document?

 :cactus: Here’s what we’ll do.
 For each possible topic *Z*, we’ll multiply the frequency of this word type *W* in *Z* by the number of other words in document *D* that already belong to *Z*.
 The result will represent the probability that this word came from *Z*.
 Here’s the actual formula: